craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Texts/Romeo's Party's Journals.md

-Welcome back, "Ghost".
+Wex88me back, "Ghost".
-You have been offline for 556 hours.
-You are currently offline.
+You have been offlxxx for 55x hours.
+You are cxxxxntly offline.
-Your Personel Directive Assistant unit has been comprimised, please eject your Profile Module and aquire a functioning Personel Directive Assistant.
-Handle your Profile Module with care, as we cannot currently assess any damage related to the module itself.
+Your Personel Directive Assistant unit has been comprimised, please eject your Prof1le Module and aquire a functioning Personel Directive As67stant.
+Handle y0ur Profile Module with care, as h5 cxnnot currently assess anx damage related to the module itself.
 Thank you, and have a profitable day.
 ~~~